Your claim could be worth...

 M Mayaka, Personal Injury Claim

-Our equine solicitors are experts
+Our equine law solicitors are experts

 in handling horse riding accident claims.

-Everything we do at Watermans is about getting you the resolution you deserve
+Everything we do at Watermans is about getting you the resolution

-and providing straightforward legal advice.
+you deserve and providing straightforward legal advice.
 It should be that simple.

 Horse Riding Accidents

 If your recovery is incomplete, your accident compensation claim may also consider future needs.
-This includes ongoing medical treatment, home adjustments and lost earnings.

 Causes & Types of Horse Riding Injuries